projectshift/shift-media/README.md

 </RoutingRules>
 ```

 On the other side, you must configure your app to have an endpoint that recognizes the request.
 Here is an example for flask that will work with both local media storage and s3 media storage including when served by flask dev server.
+Notice that this time, after the resize has been created we issue a 301 redirect.

 ```python
 from flask import Flask